Key Takeaway

 Zepbound (tirzepatide) can affect your period indirectly through the dramatic weight loss and metabolic improvements it produces.
-The medication does not directly alter menstrual hormones, but losing 15% to 25% of your body weight changes estrogen production, insulin sensitivity, and overall hormonal balance in ways that commonly shift your cycle.
+The medication doesn't directly alter menstrual hormones, but losing 15% to 25% of your body weight changes estrogen production, insulin sensitivity, and overall hormonal balance in ways that commonly shift your cycle.
 These changes are usually temporary and often result in more regular periods over time.

 Because Zepbound produces some of the most significant weight loss of any currently available medication, menstrual changes can be more noticeable compared to less potent weight loss treatments.
-Understanding what to expect helps you distinguish normal adjustment from something that needs attention.
+Knowing what to expect helps you distinguish normal adjustment from something that needs attention.

 How Zepbound's Weight Loss Shifts Your Hormones